inkieee/BigDataFP/README.md

 Use Jupyter to explore data.
 Saw 2021 has some missing data.
 Cut it off.
 Still have 1.33 millions records.
 Attempt to use MongoDB Atlas and Charts for cool things like Chloropleths.
-Then generate a main.py and support.py module to recreate with Non *aaS dependent infrastructure..